-If you weight the rates by population — divide total cops by total population — the true world average is just 211 police per 100,000 people.
-This the comparable figure to each national average.
+If you control for population — divide total cops by total population — the global mean is just 211 police per 100,000 people.
+This is the comparable figure for each individual nation’s average.
 By this measure, the United States has 36% more police than the world average.

 #7.
 What Does It All Mean?